railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 Updating the Modules list
 ---------------------------

-Click :menuselection:`Administration --> Modules Management --> Update Modules List` to start the updating tool.
-The :guilabel:`Scan for new modules` window opens showing the addresses that Open ERP will look in for downloading new modules (known as the repositories), and updating existing ones.
+Click :menuselection:`Administration --> Modules --> Update Modules List` to start the updating tool.
+The :guilabel:`Module Update` window opens notifying the user that Open ERP will look at the server side for adding new modules and updating existing ones.

-.. tip:: Remote module repositories

-	If the repository list doesn't reflect your needs then you can edit it from :menuselection:`Administration --> Modules Management --> Repository List`.
-There you can link to new repositories by adding their URLs and disable listed ones by unchecking their :guilabel:`Active` checkbox.
-If
-	you're not connected to the Internet then you probably want to disable anything there.

-	Your Open ERP installation must be configured with its ``addons`` directory as writable for you to be able to download anything at all.
-If it hasn't been, then you may need the assistance of a systems administrator to change your server's settings so that you can install new modules.

-Click :guilabel:`Check New Modules` to start the download from the specified locations.
-When it's complete you'll see a :guilabel:`New Modules` window indicating how many new modules were downloaded and how many existing modules were updated.
-Click :guilabel:`OK` to return to the updated list.
+Click :guilabel:`Update` to start the update on the server side.
+When it is complete you will see a :guilabel:`Module update result` section indicating how many new modules were added and how many existing modules were updated.
+Click :guilabel:`Open Modules` to return to the updated list.

-It won't matter in this chapter if you can't download anything, but some of the later chapters refer to modules that aren't part of the core installation and have to be obtained from a remote repository.

 .. note:: Modules